-Hearty enough to be a vegetarian entree, Tomato Spiced Cauliflower helps keep your immune system strong and healthy, deliciously.
+Hearty enough to be a vegetarian entree, Tomato Spiced Cauliflower helps keep your immune system strong and healthy, deliciously, especially during flu season.

 The number of days you can spread the flu before symptoms develop and up to 5 to 7 days after becoming sick.
 Yikes!
 You don’t even know you’re sick ;-(

 The number of days the flu will make you feel like you’ve been hit with a truck.
 That is tired and achy, have a headache and fever, with cough and fatigue.
 Though it could last up to 2 weeks.
 Ouch!

 3 to 5

 The minutes the flu virus survives on your hands.